nedwidek/osql/README.md

 ## Migrating PRs from osquery

-In addition to packages aligned to Facebook osquery, we also plan to provide releases with additional features.
-PRs targeted at osquery can be migrated here to take advantage of our CI system and the faster merge window.
+The build and release process, along with the merging strategy we propose, have been documented in detail in the following [document](https://github.com/osql/osql/wiki/Migrating-PRs-from-osquery).
+Reviews and suggestions from the community are well accepted.

+We aim at providing stable and development releases in different flavours (i.e.: vanilla distribution, new features that we consider stable). \
-Please bear with us as we work out a detailed plan to accept PRs with changes to osquery.
-In the meantime, please help review our build and release plans.
+Please bear with us as we finalize the required infrastructure and CI changes.

 ## How to build